tsogkas/brainseg/README.md

 If you find our code or *CNN*-produced probability maps useful for your research, please cite:

     @inproceedings{shakeri2016subcortical,
-        Author = {Shakeri, Mahsa and Tsogkas, Stavros and Lippe, Sarah and Kadoury, Samuel and Paragios, Nikos and Kokkinos, Iasonas}, Title = {Sub-cortical Brain Structure Segmentation Using F-CNNs}, Booktitle = {International Symposium on Biomedical Imaging ({ISBI})}, Year = {2016}
+        Author = {Shakeri, Mahsa and Tsogkas, Stavros and Ferrante, Enzo and Lippe, Sarah and Kadoury, Samuel and Paragios, Nikos and Kokkinos, Iasonas}, Title = {Sub-cortical Brain Structure Segmentation Using F-CNNs}, Booktitle = {International Symposium on Biomedical Imaging ({ISBI})}, Year = {2016}